jedota/Style-Transfer-PS600/README.md

 # Style-Transfer Print/Scan
 This repository describes the complementary material for the paper: "Generating Automatically Print/Scan Textures for Morphing Attack Detection Applications".
 This process focuses on simulating the handcrafted print/scan texture used to create print/scan version images automatically from bona fide examples.
 This scenario allows us to train in single and differential morphing Attacks.

-This repository describes the Transfer-style method-based GANs using this implementation [(https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)]
+This repository describes the Transfer-style method-based GANs using the following implementation [Here]([url](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix))
 -Paper under revision process.

 # Pre-requisite